Centennial Bridge (Center Valley, Pennsylvania): 19th century

 The proposal for the bridge was created by local farmers for a safer means to transport their cattle and dairy products to market.
-The east side of Center Valley was known as Milk Town because of its many dairy farms.
-The west side of Center Valley had a rail station part of the North Pennsylvania Railroad which opened on December 26, 1856.
-The two sides of the valley were separated by the Saucon Creek, which proved to be a formidable hazard, especially in poor weather.
+The portion of Center Valley located east of a Saucon Creek tributary was known as Milk Town because of its many dairy farms; it also had a rail station of the North Pennsylvania Railroad which opened on December 26, 1856.
+The valley of the creek proved to be a formidable hazard, especially in poor weather.

 In 1874, the Allentown & Coopersburg Turnpike opened and sparked further interest in building a bridge.
 August 2, 1875, the Lehigh County grand jury recommended to county Commissioners Jacob Leiby (of the nearby Jacob Leiby Farm), Jesse Solliday and Daniel Lauer that the bridge be built.
 That September 13, the commissioners allocated $1,200 for the bridge.
 The turnpike's owner, Enos Erdman, was contracted for most of the construction and the bridge opened on September 18, 1876.
-A local legend persists that penal labour was used to build the bridge, although all records point to contracted laborers under the employ of Erdmen.
+A local legend persists that penal labour was used to build the bridge, although all records point to contracted laborers under the employ of Erdman.